vizality/website/FAQ.md

 No, Vizality is not directly compatible with other client mod plugins.
 Although someone could possibly make a plugin for it.
 We are planning on porting over or recreating popular plugins or plugins by request, however.

 ### Q3.
 How can I download and start using Vizality?
-Vizality is currently in the closed alpha testing stage, and only a handful of new users are getting invited weekly.
-To have a shot at an invite, stop in to our Discord server and say hey.
-Users active on the server showing an interest in the project are much more likely to receive an invite.
+Vizality is currently in the closed alpha testing stage, and only a trusted members of the Discord modding community are getting invites.
+To have a shot at an invite, stop in to our Discord server and say hello and show your interest in the project!

 ## Development